 For many businesses in North Dakota, motor carriers are the only shipping link to the outside world.
-This project focuses on the regulatory environment and highlights the different regulations carriers and shippers face in moving freight throughout the region.
-Particularly, this study focuses on regulations of size and weight of commercial trucks.
-This analysis evaluates the direct and indirect economic impacts motor carriers, and ultimately shippers, face with differences in motor carrier regulations and seasonal load restrictions.
+This project will focus on the regulatory environment and highlight the different regulations carriers and shippers face in moving freight throughout the region.
+Particularly, this study will focus on regulations of size and weight of commercial trucks.
+This analysis will evaluate the direct and indirect economic impacts motor carriers, and ultimately shippers, face with differences in motor carrier regulations and seasonal load restrictions.
 The restriction differences between states and provinces provide a less than optimum transportation system, resulting in higher costs, lost trade, and reduced revenues for producers and shippers.